EmilionR/django-pp4/README.md

 In a potential future iteration, the next things to add would be private messaging and a friend system.

+### Defensive Design Features

+These are the features I have implemented for defensive design.

+* Authentication checks
+  * With the @login_required decorator on certain views, I restrict access for unauthenticated users.
+  * Using Django's UserPassesTestMixin, I ensure that users can not edit other user's posts (unless they have administrator access)
+  * Admin features are only accessible if signed in as a superuser
+  * I refrained from using the @csrf_exempt decorator for ajax calls to avoid potential cross-site exploits
+  * Manually inputting URLs to sensitive endpoints such as account deletion does not grant access

+* Form validation
+  * If a form contains any invalid data on submission, it will refuse to submit and instead warn the user
+  * Image file size is restricted using a custom validator
+  * Model fields that can be manipulated have default values and restrictions such as maximum character count
+  * CSRF token checks ensure that forms can only be submitted by users on the site
+  * No base forms that could enable code injection

+* Backup and default values
+  * Image fields have a placeholder to prevent broken links
+  * Profiles, images, and more have a creation routine that automatically adds them to prevent null references
+  * Template tags check for placeholders and nonexistent values before rendering anything to the page

 ## User Experience

 ### User stories